masoom/DockerNginx/README.md

 Creating an automated Docker environment with NGINX composed by one single Container running an NGINX proxy.

+docker-compose.yml - This file specifies all containers which will run on docker-compose up command.

+nginx.conf - main nginx configuration

+site.conf - virtual host configuration file with proxy options and some performance tuning like caching and ssl options).

 api1-3 is test app (flask python app which returns api1, api2, api3 when you go on nginx proxy).
 Specify hostnames like api1 in nginx/site.conf

-docker-compose.yml - This file specifies all containers which will run on docker-compose up command.

-site.conf - virtual host configuration file with proxy options and some performance tuning like caching and ssl options).

 test_rest.py - python script that imitates a RESTful service